This is part of a series of features from across the globe on human trafficking. IPS coverage is supported by the Airways Aviation Group.

 The origins of the GSN come from the endeavours of the Joint Declaration of Religious Leaders signed on 2 December 2014.
 Religious leaders of various faiths, gathered to work together “to defend the dignity and freedom of the human being against the extreme forms of the globalisation of indifference, such us exploitation, forced labour, prostitution, human trafficking” and so forth.

-Romy Hawatt - is the Founder & Chairman of the Airways Aviation Group and a leading entrepreneur best known for cultivating innovation and transforming start-up and fledgling businesses into successful, sustainable commercial projects.
-He is also the author of and has featured in numerous articles & posts that cover a wide range of subject matter including aviation.
+Founder and Chairman of the Airways Aviation Group and a leading entrepreneur best known for cultivating innovation and transforming start-up and fledgling businesses into successful, sustainable commercial projects.
+He is also the author of and has featured in numerous articles and posts that cover a wide range of subject matters including aviation.

-The Airways Aviation Group are globally recognised leaders in private post-secondary vocational training & higher education for:
+The Airways Aviation Group is a globally recognised leader in private post-secondary vocational training and higher education for:

-With a growing number of Aviation Academies and Foundation Schools in key locations in Europe, the Middle East, Africa, Asia and Australia, Airways Aviation delivers more than 35 years of world-class education & training experience to meet the rapid growth in demand for aviation industry professionals globally.
+With a growing number of Aviation Academies and Foundation Schools in key locations in Europe, the Middle East, Africa, Asia and Australia, Airways Aviation brings more than 45 years of world-class education and training experience to meet the rapid growth in demand for aviation industry professionals globally.

 Airways Aviation ESMA,